 Understanding China: Yellow River and the Character of the Chinese Nation

-Millions of years ago, the area east of the Taihang Mountains in central North China (shown in the box on the map below) was part of the ocean.
-The North China Plain (the upper two-thirds of the green area on the map) was formed through the accumulation of sediment from the Yellow River over millions of years.
-The middle section of the Yellow River flows through the Loess Plateau, carrying a large amount of sediment.
-It transports 1.6 billion tons of sediment downstream every year, about a quarter of which remains on land, and the rest washes into the Bohai Sea.
-The silt deposited in the lower reaches of the Yellow River gradually raises the riverbed.
+Millions of years ago, the area east of the Taihang Mountains in central North China (indicated on the map below) was part of the ocean.
+The North China Plain—occupying the upper two-thirds of the green area on the map—was formed through the accumulation of sediment from the Yellow River over millions of years.
+Flowing through the Loess Plateau, the river collects an immense amount of silt.
+It transports 1.6 billion tons of sediment downstream every year, about a quarter of which settles along the river’s course, and the rest washes into the Bohai Sea.
+The buildup of silt in the river’s lower reaches gradually raises the riverbed.
 Every once in a while, the Yellow River changes its course due to the blockage of large amounts of sediment.
-Wherever the terrain is low, that's where the diverted river will flow, bringing sediment with it.
+Wherever the terrain is lower, that's where the diverted river flows, carrying sediment with it and filling in depressions.
 For millions of years, sediment from the Yellow River has filled the low areas back and forth, created the vast North China Plain, which is larger than Britain.
 Today, the Yellow River is still reclaiming land from the sea and steadily pushing the coastline eastward.
-Scientists estimated that the Bohai Sea will be filled in within a few hundred years, further expanding the North China Plain.
+Scientists estimated that the Bohai Sea may be filled in within a few hundred years, further expanding the North China Plain.

 The fertile, rich, yet troubled land of the middle and lower reaches of the Yellow River allows the people living there to not only enjoy the blessings of the river but also face the challenges it brings.
 This paradox has nurtured the dialectical thinking of the Chinese people.
-Unlike Westerners who often perceive things in stark black-and-white terms, the Chinese recognize the juxtaposition of opposing qualities in all things, much like the dual natures of the Yellow River.
-They understand that good fortune and misfortune are interdependent.
-This awareness enables them to navigate life's complexities with composure, remain vigilant during peaceful times, and identify opportunities within challenges.
-Chinese philosophy opposes simplistic and extreme ideologies, such as individualism, feminism, Darwinism, unipolarism, hegemonism, and zero-sum games.
-It embraces the idea that diverse elements complement and coexist peacefully, akin to the two sexes, believing that harmony, balance, and mutual benefit are the fundamental laws of nature.
-The Chinese adhere to the doctrine of the mean, striving for balance amidst oppositions and harmony in differences.
+Unlike Westerners who often perceive things in stark black-and-white terms, the Chinese recognize that opposing forces (yin and yang) coexist in all things, much like the river itself.
+Good fortune and misfortune, they believe, are interdependent.
+This awareness enables them to approach life with balance and equanimity, remain cautious in times of peace, and find opportunity in adversity.
+Chinese philosophy discourages simplistic and extreme ideologies, such as individualism, feminism, Darwinism, unipolarism, hegemonism, or zero-sum thinking.
+Instead, it embraces the idea that diverse elements complement and coexist peacefully, akin to the harmony between the sexes.
+The Confucian doctrine of the mean advocates for moderation, balance, and harmony amid contradiction.
 This seemingly modest approach allows them to coexist harmoniously within an environment that is both contradictory and integrated.
-The Confucian opposition to forming factions and taking sides, as well as the Chinese people's rejection of Western-style partisan politics, reflects the wisdom imparted to them by the Yellow River.
+This orientation also underlies the traditional Chinese aversion to factionalism and partisan politics—a perspective shaped, in part, by their experience with the Yellow River’s unpredictability and the need for unity in the face of natural disaster.
 (See Philosophies that Separate Two Worlds.)

-In summary, the character, philosophy, culture, and political framework of the Chinese nation are deeply intertwined with the Yellow River.
-This influential river nurtures the people to embody qualities such as magnanimity, generosity, kindness, solidarity, resilience, and sophistication—reflecting the attributes of their mother river.
-A nation that has endured and overcome such severe challenges for millennia is invincible and should never be underestimated.
-(See Understanding China: Geography, Confucianism, and the Chinese-Style Modernization.)
+In conclusion, the character, philosophy, culture, and political system of the Chinese nation are deeply rooted in their relationship with the Yellow River.
+This influential river nurtures the people to embody qualities such as resilience, solidarity, generosity, magnanimity, and wisdom—reflecting the attributes of their mother river.
+A civilization that has endured and overcome such severe challenges for millennia is formidable—and must never be underestimated.

 January 17, 2024